SpartaDEX (SPARTA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SpartaDEX Historical Price

-According to the latest data gathered on SpartaDEX live price page, the current price of SpartaDEX is 0.00425462USD.
-The circulating supply of SpartaDEX(SPARTA) is 39.72M SPARTA , giving it a market capitalization of $169.00K.
+According to the latest data gathered on SpartaDEX live price page, the current price of SpartaDEX is 0.00412674USD.
+The circulating supply of SpartaDEX(SPARTA) is 39.72M SPARTA , giving it a market capitalization of $163.92K.

 How Does SpartaDEX (SPARTA) Price Prediction Module Work?